|Legler Systems Company|||||CR Menu|||||Contact Us|||||Help|||||Home||||

 Any online check reconciliation procedure is started at any time from the Check Reconciliation System Menu (screen image shown below) by entering a 2-digit procedure number or single-click on the procedure name with the mouse.
 For all CR inquiry and reporting procedures, a data selection screen is displayed so the user can enter various data selection parameters to retrieve specific data records from the online Master File and to format the output, including a report sort option.
 Reporting procedures print accounting information in hardcopy CR reports on letter-size paper, while inquiry procedures display information in a results screen.
 The CR reports can be viewed in a separate report window before being printed.
 Active keyboard function keys are shown at the bottom of all CR screens.

 A Report History Dashboard is displayed under the data selection parameters for all CR end-user procedures except data entry procedures CR01, CR09 and CR14.
 The last 12 runs are shown in the Report History Dashboard.
-The display of the Report History Dashboard is determined by the setting of the Dashboard-ID field in procedure DB08.
-To review a detail activity report of all prior runs, run procedure DB13 with a Report Option of "P".
+The display of the Report History Dashboard is determined by the setting of the Dashboard-ID field in data entry procedure DB08.
+To review a detail activity report of all prior activity, run reporting procedure DB13 with a Report Option of "P".

 Data entry procedure CR01 is used to enter vendor checks and payroll checks and update the status of existing checks in the CR System.
 Normally, when vendor checks are printed by AP06 in the AP System and payroll checks are printed by PR05 in the PR System, a Check Record (CR01) is automatically created in the CR System for each vendor check and payroll check printed, so manual entry is avoided.
 One check transaction within a bank checking account is processed at a time.
 For issued checks, the Check-Status code is set to "I".
 For cleared checks (paid by the bank), the Check-Status code is set to "C".
 Computer procedure CR01 is run as needed.
 To view a sample Check Record screen, click CR01 screen image.